What is a virtual machine (VM)?

 - Accessing virus-infected data or running an old application by installing an older OS.

-- Running software or apps on operating systems that they weren't originally intended for.
+- Running software or apps on operating systems that they were not originally intended for.

 What are the benefits of using VMs?

-And, because VMs are independent of each other, they're also extremely portable.
+And, because VMs are independent of each other, they are also extremely portable.
 You can move a VM on a hypervisor to another hypervisor on a completely different machine almost instantaneously.